snake-biscuits/bsp_tool/docs/crash_course/structure.md

-# `.bsp` basics
+# `.bsp` File Structure

-All `.bsp` contain lumps, these are named arrays used by the game engine as a sort of database containing a level.
+All `.bsp` contain multiple "lumps", a variety of structures used by the game engine as a sort of database, representing a level.

+The number of lumps & use varies from branch to branch.

 ## Lumps